Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-09-setting-up-VS-Code.md

 ## Step 3: Create a new project folder
+This keeps your project files organised in one place.
 1. Create a new folder to store your project
 2. Open this folder in VS Code (`File > Open Folder`)
 3. You’re now ready to initialise your project